 It comes the Hungarian word paparka, which in terms comes from the Latin piper, meaning pepper.
 They are mainly cultivated in Hungary, Morocco, Mexico, Spain, Turkey and United States.

 There are four types of paprika, the American, Spanish, Mexican and Hungarian.
-We are stocking the Spanish Paprika and introducing the Hungarian Paprika shortly.
+We are stocking the Spanish Paprica and introducing the Hungarian Paprica shortly.
 All of them are varying in pungency and sweetness.
-Climate and environment affect the colour of paprika.
+Climate and environment affect the colour of paprica.

 Paprika has a deep red or russet to a reddish orange and brownish red colour, depending on it's grade.
 As it ripens it gets darker in colour.

-Spanish Paprika is slightly more pungent than in the United states.
-Hungarian Paprika has a deep round flavour and can range from a delicate and mild, very sweet with caramelized notes to more pungent flavours.
+Spanish Paprica is slightly more pungent than in the United states.
+Hungarian Paprica has a deep round flavour and can range from a delicate and mild, very sweet with caramelized notes to more pungent flavours.

 It looses its colour quickly when it is exposed to light and air.